nycmeshnet/nycmesh.net/content/blog/how.md

 NYC Mesh is a hybrid network of point-to-point, point-to-multipoint (sector antennas), ethernet and mesh.
 It is important to pick the right solution for each networking problem.

 Mesh usually uses different firmware from the factory firmware, and is good for the last mile as it re-configures automatically.
-If there is a mesh network on your block, often you can just velcro a NanoStation to your window and you are connected.
+If there is a mesh network on your block, often you can use just one device to extend the network.

 Point-to-multipoint sector antennas are good for getting high-bandwidth into neighborhoods.
 Put one or more of these on a tall building.
 You don't need to flash these with mesh software, just use the factory software such as AirMax, usually set in "bridge" mode.

 Point-to-point is used to go long distances often with expensive equipment such as an AirFiber pair.

-For mesh protocols use a BATMAN protocol such as bmx6 or batman-adv (bmx7 is still experimental).
+For mesh protocols we are currently using OSPF in a MikroTik Omnitik.
+We have our own config generator for this to make it simple.
+We have used BATMAN protocols such as bmx6 or batman-adv (bmx7 is still experimental).
 There are prebuilt packages- Libremesh, qMp and Gluon.
 We use [qMp](http://qmp.cat).
 Don't try creating your own, just modify an existing package to your configuration.
 [Libremesh](https://libremesh.org/) has been very active lately and has support for a large range of routers.
 We are currently trying this as well.

 **Install your first node**